 Throughout the academic school year, our office hosts a series of programs for Black History Month, Hispanic Heritage Month, American Indian History Month, Asian Pacific American Heritage Month as well as help plan the activities for the annual Martin Luther King, Jr. celebration.
-We also sponsor a one day pre-orientation program (Kaleidoscope) for our incoming minority and/or students of color in the fall.
-Additionally our office provides other programming as well, ranging sexual awareness programs, World Aids Day and our Hispanic Food Festival to more basic programs such as our movie nights, and round table discussions as well as visiting and participating in other institutions programs and events.
+We also sponsor a pre-orientation program (Kaleidoscope) for our incoming minority and/or students of color in the fall.
+The Office also provides other programming as well, ranging from sexual awareness programs, World Aids Day and our Hispanic Food Festival to more basic programs such as our movie nights, and round table discussions as well as visiting and participating in programs and events at other institutions.

 The Office of Diversity and Inclusion is involved in many activities through-out the year These activities are as follows:

-- Kaledioscope - Preorientation luncehon for students and parents of color orienting students with faculty, staff and students on campus.
+- Kaledioscope - An early-arrival program for students of color designed to set expectations, allow students to connect with faculty, staff and other incoming students and boost confidence.

 - Roundtable Discussions -- A free and open discussion for men and women of color on campus to voice their concerns over issues on campus.

-- Hispanic Food Festival - A yearly traiditon celebrating Hispanic Heritage Month with homemade food samplings from across Latin America and Spain.
+- Hispanic Food Festival - A yearly tradition celebrating Hispanic Heritage Month with homemade food samplings from across Latin America and Spain.

-- Homecoming/Alumni Dinner - A yearly tradition welcoming back alumni to celebrate, participate and enjoy the company of new and old Mount Union students.
+- Homecoming/Alumni Tailgate - A yearly tradition welcoming back alumni to celebrate, participate and enjoy the company of new and old Mount Union students.